 The instantaneous minimum effluent concentration limitation shall apply to grab sample determinations.
 If the analytical result of a single grab sample is lower than the instantaneous minimum effluent limitation for a parameter, an alleged violation will be flagged and the Discharger will be considered out of compliance for that parameter for that single sample.
-Non-compliance for each sample will be considered separately (e.g., the results of two grab samples taken within a calendar day that both are lower than the instantaneous minimum effluent limitation would result in two instances of non-compliance with the instantaneous minimum effluent limitation).
+Noncompliance for each sample will be considered separately (e.g., the results of two grab samples taken within a calendar day that both are lower than the instantaneous minimum effluent limitation would result in two instances of non-compliance with the instantaneous minimum effluent limitation).
+FPUD shall determine the instantaneous effluent value (IEV) for a given parameter from the results of any grab sample.
+The IEV for a given grab sample shall not include IEVs from any other grab sample.
+An IEV shall be attributed to each separate grab sample result for determination of compliance with the Instantaneous Minimum Effluent Limitation for a given parameter.